Basics of the Commodity Market

 Soft Commodities

-Soft commodities refer to agricultural goods that are grown rather than mined.
-Examples include wheat, coffee, sugar, cotton, and livestock.
+Soft commodities refer to agricultural goods such as wheat, coffee, sugar, cotton, and livestock.

 Hard Commodities

-Hard commodities are natural resources extracted from the earth such as gold, iron ore, oil, coal, and copper.
-Australia is one of the world’s largest exporters of hard commodities, especially iron ore and coal.
+Hard commodities are resources like gold, iron ore, oil, coal, and copper.
+Australia is a major exporter of these materials.

-Their prices are typically affected by mining output, industrial demand, energy prices, and geopolitical developments.
+Prices depend on mining output, industrial demand, and geopolitical developments.

 Risks in Commodity Trading

-Most commodity trading occurs via futures contracts — agreements to buy or sell a specific quantity of a commodity at a future date.
-Futures markets set benchmark prices that influence spot markets.
+Most trading occurs via futures contracts — agreements to buy or sell commodities at a future date.

 Commodities in the Australian Economy

-Commodities are central to Australia’s economy accounting for a large share of exports and national income.
-Iron ore, coal, LNG, gold, and agricultural products dominate export earnings.
+Commodities are central to Australia’s economy and export earnings.